Cusco, or Cuzco (Spanish) and Qosqo (Quechua), was once the capital of the Incan empire and is today the capital of the Cusco Region and Province.

 We highly recommend getting a good guidebook which will undoubtedly heighten your visiting experience.
 There is nothing worse than walking around a city, local market or ancient ruin and not having the faintest clue about the history or significance of the thing you are looking at.

-For a really good general guidebook on Peru you cannot beat the Peru Lonely Planet, which offers a brilliant section on the entire Cusco region (incl.
+For a really good general guidebook on Peru you cannot beat the Lonely Planet Peru (Travel Guide), which offers a brilliant section on the entire Cusco region (incl.
 Machu Picchu).
-Alternatively we would also recommend the Trailblazer Edition for the Inca Trail, Cusco and Machu Picchu.
+Alternatively we would also recommend the Trailblazer Edition for The Inca Trail, Cusco & Machu Picchu

 Historic Inner City Sites